andreasabel/inCode/entry/id/16.md

 full power of machine composition.
 And we'll even be able to re-implement *many* of the complex machines of this post with compositions of smaller, simpler Autos.

+[^1]: It is somewhat important to note here that the semantics of FRP do not
+    inherently involve machines.
+We'll learn more about this later.
+For now, remember that this series will chiefly study the low-level *implementation* of AFRP, which may or may not be related to the *semantics*/abstractions of FRP --- in an ideal world we wouldn't even have to worry about implementation and just work on the level of the abstractions.
+    Unfortunately, we don't live in an ideal world :(